all the colours of the Philippines, designed your way

 Another Barangay that is pleasant for a walk is the already-mentioned Barangay Isabelita, with some nice residential neighborhoods and little parks or corners where the locals interact.

-In the near Barangay Pedro Cruz I unexpectedly also encountered a “cockpit center”.
+In the near Barangay Kabayanan I unexpectedly also encountered a “cockpit center”.
 Yes it’s what you think: a place for fight competitions among roosters (and for making bets!).
 The structure is quite modern and looked crowded from the outside.
 I did not enter because animal fights and betting are not really my thing.
 Anyway, consider that this activity is perfectly legal in the country, plus it’s a popular and spread tradition in the Philippines as well as in many parts of South East Asia.
 And if you want to get to know some of the “real” Philippines, this is part of it too.

 Going around seeing the typical jeepneys, retail establishments, mini-shops, convenience stores, old houses and modern buildings, I learned to like to walk around San Juan.
 It has many contrasts and you will acknowledge the peculiar mix of tradition and modernity.
 If you have some time to go around Metro Manila, spend some of it in San Juan and enjoy some genuine life within the huge metropolitan area!